plurid/plurid/docs/README.md

 ## Current priorities

 1. Wire and measure real culling/virtualization for large spaces.
-2. Protect rendering and interaction with browser and visual regression tests — in place since 2026-09-05 (`fixtures/render-test/e2e/fixtures.spec.ts` for every fixture of the catalog, the `visual` Playwright project for the screenshot baselines; `docs/HARNESS.md`); extend the catalog as features land.
+2. Protect rendering and interaction with browser and visual regression tests — in place since 2026-09-05 (`fixtures/render-test/e2e/fixtures.spec.ts` for every fixture of the catalog, the `visual` Playwright project for the screenshot baselines, `e2e/page.spec.ts` for the page presentation frame by frame; `docs/HARNESS.md`); extend the catalog as features land.
 3. Add explicit repository type-checking to CI.
 4. Move Denote onto the public engine control/persistence/collaboration seams.
 5. Use Depict and Dechat to validate content and interaction generality.